ceejbot/monitoring-budget/slides.md

 # [fit] you pull them back in-house
 # [fit] when you __succeed__

-^ And usually when you have a larger team and some revenue or funding.
+^ You outgrow them.
+Usually by then you have a larger team and some revenue or funding.

 ---